Program Mission, Goals and Objectives

 Program Goal 1:

-Development of graduates with the competence and advanced skills to practice effectively as entry-level Registered Dietitian Nutritionists (RDN).
+Graduates will have with the competence and advanced skills to practice effectively as entry-level Registered Dietitian/Nutritionists (RDN).

 a.
 At least 80% of program students complete program/degree requirements within 3 years (150% of the program length).